home-assistant/home-assistant.io/source/_components/device_tracker.gpslogger.markdown

 The `gpslogger` device tracker platform allows you to detect presence using [GPSLogger](http://code.mendhak.com/gpslogger/).

 <p class='note'>
-You must have the [Geofency component](/components/geofency/) configured to use this device tracker.
+You must have the [GPSLogger component](/components/gpslogger/) configured to use this device tracker.
 </p>